 I am now working on a collection of sea birds made from the remaining timbers and casting work with parts of the bronze propeller shaft from 'RX320'.
 I am currently exhibiting two cormorant sculptures at the Farleys sculpture Garden and the Lee miller gallery in Chiddingly.www.farleyshouseandgallery.co.uk where my studio is based.

 My practice has always been driven by sustainable ethics and a natural affinity with repurposing wooden structures, especially boats.
 My father was a boat builder, and the materials, structures and precision of his craft runs through and directs me as an artist.

-In 1994-2015 whilst living in Brighton Nic became interested in collecting driftwood and found objects.
-It soon developed into a business and she leased a disused fisherman’s arch on Brighton seafront and started her own studio/gallery.
-Here she became a founder member of the Brighton Artist Quarter.
-During this time, she worked with and influenced the development of Brighton's Wood Re-cycling Centre and in 2001 exhibited through open houses during the Brighton festival.
+Whilst living in Brighton 1994-2015, I became interested in collecting 'found' objects and driftwood.
+It soon developed into a business.
+I rented a disused fisherman’s arch on Brighton seafront, where I started my own studio/gallery and became a founder member of the Brighton Artist Quarter.
+I have worked alongside Brighton's Wood Re-cycling Centre and from 2001 exhibited through open houses during the Brighton festival.